syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 ## Text Search

-Essential PdfViewerControl allows end users to search and highlight the text in the PDF document.
+Essential PdfViewerControl allows end users to search a given text in the PDF document.
 The search box will appear when Ctrl+F is pressed and searches the text in the PDF document as shown in the following figure.

 ![](Working-with-PDF-Viewer_images/Working-with-PDF-Viewer_img2.png)

 The PdfViewerControl control also supports searching text in the PDF document with the help of the following API.
 The FindText method returns true when the text given is found in the document.
-The dictionary contains the page index and the list of rectangular coordinates of the text found in that page.
+The dictionary contains the page indices and the list of rectangular coordinates of the text found in that page.
 The following code snippet illustrates how text search can be achieved in the PdfViewerControl control.

 {% tabs %}
 {%highlight c#%}